Starcounter/Docs/tutorial/create-a-database-class/README.md

     }
 ```

-The if statement here checks if you already have a <code>Person</code> in the database by accessing the <code>First</code> result that we get from the query.
+The if statement here checks if you already have a `Person` in the database by accessing the `First` result that we get from the query.
 If that is the case, you do not need to create a new one.
-Without it, we would create a new instance of <code>Person</code> every time we run the program, which we do not intend to do.
+Without it, we would create a new instance of `Person` every time we run the program, which we do not intend to do.

 Start your program with Starcounter by clicking <kbd>F5</kbd> in Visual Studio.
 You can find the Starcounter Administrator and access your database by going to localhost:8181 in your web browser.